Esri/i3s-spec/format/Indexed 3d Scene Format Specification.md

 or whether a different representation is needed. </p>

 <p>Cookers can add as many <code>LodSelection</code> objects as desired but must provide
-one as soon as the layer’s <code>lodType</code> is not null.
+one as soon as the layer's <code>lodType</code> is not null.
 Of the three min/avg/max values, typically only one or two are used.</p>

 <table>